grafana/grafana/docs/sources/explore/trace-integration.md

 # Tracing in Explore

 Explore allows you to visualize traces from tracing data sources.
-This is only available in Grafana v7.0+.
+This is available in Grafana v7.0+.

 Supported data sources are: